-When Milwaukee commercial properties are under construction, the engineers maintain safe wall ratings using fire barriers.
-Sometimes pipes, wiring and cables must pass through walls to traverse the building.
+When Orlando commercial properties are under construction, the engineers and contractors strive to maintain safe wall ratings using fire barriers.
+Sometimes cables, pipes and wiring must pass through walls to traverse the building.

-Penetrating firestops are used to block the spread of fire via cables (electrical, data, etc.), plumbing pipes and any other applications or materials that travel from room to room within ceilings, floors and walls.
+Penetrating firestops are used to block the spread of fire via cables (electrical, data, etc.), plumbing pipes and any other appliance, application or materials that travel from room to room behind ceilings, floors and walls.

-Fire-resistive joint systems are used to protect spaces installed between fire-rated areas, for example, where a wall meets the ceiling, which is also the floor of the room immediately above.
+Fire-resistive joint systems are used to protect spaces installed between fire-rated areas.
+An example is where a wall meets the ceiling, which is also the floor of the room immediately above.

 Fire protection and prevention are important to every commercial construction project.
-It can be influenced by materials, building usage and how well the property is maintained.
+They can be influenced by materials, building usage and how well the property is maintained.

 Active fire protection is an action-oriented solution to preventing or minimizing a fire.
 A kitchen employee slamming a lid on a pan’s grease fire is active fire protection.
 Active systems include fire extinguishers, fire alarms, smoke detectors, sprinklers, etc.